 Virtually all convictions for a misdemeanor (defined as any crime punishable by no more than 364 days in jail) are presumptively eligible for probation, and probation is most common and easiest to achieve in these cases.

-Some felonies are also presumptively eligible for probation, but probation is generally less common and more challenging to achieve for felony convictions.
+Some felonies are also presumptively eligible, but probation is generally less common and more challenging to achieve for felony convictions.

-The Penal Code makes certain categories of felony conviction presumptively ineligible for probation.
+The Penal Code makes certain categories of felony conviction presumptively ineligible.
 This means that a court generally will not grant probation instead of incarceration, except in “unusual cases in which the interests of justice would best be served if the person is granted probation.”
-Probation is generally uncommon in these cases and difficult—though not impossible—to achieve.
+It is generally uncommon in these cases and difficult—though not impossible—to achieve.

 For example, the Penal Code makes the following convictions presumptively ineligible for probation in California: